Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson5-communication.md

 # {{ page.title }}

-This presentation will tentatively take place in the February 2025 Systems community call.
+Michele DeSilva (Central Oregon Community College) will present this lesson in the February 2025 Systems community call.